vedi/ios-levelup/README.md

 Code Documentation
 ---

-unity3d-levelup follows strict code documentation conventions.
-If you would like to contribute please read our [Documentation Guidelines](https://github.com/soomla/unity3d-store/tree/master/documentation.md) and follow them.
+ios-levelup follows strict code documentation conventions.
+If you would like to contribute please read our [Documentation Guidelines](https://github.com/soomla/ios-store/tree/master/documentation.md) and follow them.
 Clear, consistent  comments will make our code easy to understand.

 SOOMLA, Elsewhere ...
 ---